Reports: U.S. Intercepted Calls Between Trump Campaign Staff And Russian Intelligence

 U.S. agencies are still working to determine the reasons behind the contacts, officials tell both news outlets.

+Michael Flynn, whose tenure as national security adviser lasted less than four weeks, was among the Trump insiders who were regularly in touch with Russians, according to CNN.

+Flynn resigned late Monday after reports alleged that he had discussed U.S. sanctions on Russia with that country's ambassador — and then misled Vice President Mike Pence about the conversations.
+The chain of events emerging today suggests that those contacts in late December are separate from the calls cited by officials who discussed contacts between Trump campaign aides and Russian nationals during the heat of last year's election season.

-President Trump called the reports "conspiracy theories" early Wednesday, in response to the stories:
+President Trump called the new reports "conspiracy theories" early Wednesday.

 "The fake news media is going crazy with their conspiracy theories and blind hatred," the president wrote.
 He then added that MSNBC and CNN are "unwatchable," while the Fox News program Fox & Friends "is great."